 and make:migrate

 commands which would insert required migration tables to the database and run migrations respectively.
-After going through the database component’s code, I realized that the components have a crazy dependency on each other and required a lot of boostrapping (which is obviously handled by Laravel internally).
+After going through the database component’s code, I realized that the components have a crazy dependency on each other and required a lot of bootstrapping (which is obviously handled by Laravel internally).
 To ease this task a bit, I decided to use Pimple

 .